naofumi0115/PAV-Training/README.md

 it will improve code quality and will help to understand the most well-designed software.

 To understand SOLID principles, you have to know the use of the interface clearly.
-If your concept is not clear about interface then you can read this [doc](https://medium.com/@NahidulHasan/understanding-use-of-interface-and-abstract-class-9a82f5f15837).
+If your concept is not clear about interface then you can read this [doc](https://github.com/lappv/PAV-Training/blob/basic-programing/basicprograming/oop-interface.md).

+Each SOLID Principles I had the example code in their folder.
+- SingleResponsiblityPrinciple
+- OpenClosedPrinciple
+- LiskovSubstitutionPrinciple
+- InterfaceSegregationPrinciple
+- DependencyInversionPrinciple

 I'm going to try to explain SOLID Principles in simplest way so that it's easy for beginners to understand.
 Let's go through each principle one by one: